Emerging Curator Program

-The project “Talking about Devious Design” takes as its point of departure the controversial history of the design of some overpasses commissioned by the American public administrator Robert Moses in Long Island at the end of the 1920s.
+The project “Talking about Devious Design,” which resulted in a film and a digital publication, takes as its point of departure the controversial history of the design of some overpasses commissioned by the American public administrator Robert Moses in Long Island at the end of the 1920s.
 This narration becomes a tool to activate a discussion on the relation between material form and social content.

 The houseplant arrived indoors around 150 years ago and quickly became a familiar element in the interior.
 “Best Supporting Actor” challenges this passive role of indoor plants via a series of photographically documented interventions in the spaces of the Canadian Centre for Architecture.

-Dan Handel, Technion Israel Institute of Technology, Haifa, Israel
+Dan Handel, Technion Israel Institute of Technology, Israel

-First, the Forests, an exhibition that examines some unexplored relationships between forestry, planning and design.
+The exhibition First, the Forests examines some unexplored relationships between forestry, planning and design.
 The project proposes an expanded understanding of the connections between natural resources, production processes, and designed form.

 You can search for everything here—our exhibitions and events, our archives, the library and bookstore, the articles we publish.
 If you have any questions, please email us at email@example.com.

 Thank you for signing up.
 You'll begin to receive emails from us shortly.